Boost Wallet

 General information

-In the Boost Wallet methods, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Boost Wallet method, the merchant's web service is required to do the following:

 1. Send a request with all the required parameters and signature to the ecommpay URL.